Where To Stay in Lake Atitlan: Guide To The Best Towns & Accommodation [2026]

 A gorgeous eco-hotel with amazing views of Lake Atitlan.

-- Private rooms with a balcony, hammock, and lake views with free breakfast included
+- Private rooms with a balcony, hammock, and lake views, with free breakfast included

 - Free kayak use & spa services are available